This set of Aircraft Maintenance Multiple Choice Questions & Answers (MCQs) focuses on “Aircraft Systems and Aviation – Landing Gear-1”.

 Explanation: Most retraction systems are hydraulically operated, however some systems are electrically or even manually operated.
 These systems are highly durable and can operate in sub-freezing temperatures.

-10. Three greens refers to the landing gear being down and locked.
+10. Three greens refer to the landing gear being down and locked.

 Explanation: True, three greens indication refers to the landing gear being down and locked.
 This indication is approved by the pilots, who can view the landing gear position by means of electrical indicator lights in the cockpit.

 Sanfoundry Global Education & Learning Series – Aircraft Maintenance.

 To practice all areas of Aircraft Maintenance, here is complete set of 1000+ Multiple Choice Questions and Answers.